-Shirley is serving a 10-year mandatory minimum sentence for her role in a methamphetamine conspiracy – which never sold a single ounce of the drug for profit and was only created to feed her addiction.
+UPDATE: Shirley was released in January 2020 through compassionate release.
+Shirley is serving a 10-year mandatory minimum sentence for her role in a methamphetamine conspiracy – in which she never sold a single ounce of the drug for profit.
+It was only created to feed her addiction.

 For more than 50 years, Shirley Schmitt lived a quiet, serene life, raising her daughter and training horses on an Iowa farm with her husband, Lawrence.
 But when her beloved husband died of a heart attack in 2006, she says that “things kind of fell apart for me.”